 I Love you, Or do I

-We were so oblivious to each other that one of my caregivers slammed my thumb in a car door as I was getting out of it, and walked away from me while I was screaming to her for help.
+We were so oblivious to each other, that one of my caregivers slammed my thumb in a car door as I was getting out of the car and walked away from me while I was screaming to her for help.
 I was only four at the time, but these emotionless displays were the norm for our family.

 So when we told each other that we loved one another on a semi-frequently bases, what was the message we were supposed to glean from our displays of affection?
 This was confusing to say the least.
 Sure, families have disagreements and I’m not trying to say that we can’t get upset with, or be irritated or even angry with one another.

-But the underlying current of most of our interactions were based in passive aggressive judgements with cruel intentions.
-This was a cold and fearful environment to grow up in and one that’s taken decades to wake from the trance of, as well as all the unhealthy message I was being sent.
-The main message being, “I’m saying I love you because I’m supposed to.
-It’s my job.
+But the underlying current of most of the interactions in our relationships were based in passive aggressive judgements with cruel intentions.
+This was a cold and fearful environment to grow up in.
+And one that’s taken decades to wake from the trance of.
+And not to mention all the unhealthy, unspoken messages I was being sent.
+The main one being, “I’m saying I love you because I’m supposed to.
+That’s my job.
 But I’m truly and really disappointed in who you are as a person and I’ll let you know every chance I get.”

-I was then chastised for not knowing who The Doors were.
-So I studied Jim Morrison in an attempt to be more like him and hopefully more accepted by my caregivers at the mere suggestion that he was more liked in the family than I was (also my caregivers were living like he was to a lesser degree).
-This did not bode well for my future life choices.
-But there was so much contempt flowing so freely in my family, that seeds of love didn’t stand a chance to take root.
+This was when I was scolded for not knowing who The Doors were.
+So in reaction, I studied Jim Morrison in an attempt to be more like him, and hopefully more accepted in my relationships with my caregivers.
+All this at the mere suggestion that Jim was more liked in my family than I was (also my caregivers were living like he was to a lesser degree).
+This did not bode well for my future life choices and relationships.
+But there was so much contempt flowing so freely in my family, that the seeds of love didn’t stand a chance to take root.

-So no surprise, later on in my life, when it came time to choose a partner I chose people who would always keep love at a distance from me.
-I did this because it was what was modeled for me, but also because giving and receiving love freely was something that was scary to me.
+So it was no surprise that later on in my life, when it came time to choose a partner, I chose women who would always keep love at a distance from me.
+I did this because it was what was modeled for me in the relationships of my past.
+But also because giving and receiving love freely was something that was scary to me.
 I should also mention that I was also keeping love from my partners.
-Mostly because I didn’t know how to give love.
+Mostly because I didn’t know how to give them love.

-There were feelings of fear, getting hurt again by those whom I would let in, but there was also a sense that I was playing with fire.
+I had feelings of fear.
+Getting hurt again by those whom I would let in.
+But I also felt a sense that I was playing with fire.
 If I didn’t know how to handle letting in love, I would most definitely get burned.
-By letting in too much too soon, and without knowing how to take care of myself or rely on my resources when the risk of loving got to be too much.
-Or even know what my resources were.
+By letting in too much, too soon, without knowing how to take care of myself.
+Or how to rely on my resources to keep me safe, when the risk of loving got to be too much.
+Or to even know what my resources were.
 This is a vulnerable place to be.

 Not only that, but we were constantly unsure of ourselves.
 Where we stood with one another.
 How we were held in each other’s regard.
 The uncertainty of whether or not we would be rejected again brought with it a fear as well.
-It also eroded communication.
-For me, there was a strange side-effect of being scared to connect, and it was of always having to be right.
+It also eroded our attempts at communication.
+For me, there was a strange side-effect of being scared to connect.
+And it was of always having to be right.

-So we perpetuated the cycle of feeling hurt, projecting that hurt onto one another and were hurt all over again in the process.
+So we perpetuated a cycle of; feeling hurt, projecting that hurt onto one another and were hurt again in the process.
 And these were the types of relationships I sought out.
-Mostly because they were “safe” in that they wouldn’t push me to take a look at the fear that was lying underneath the pride and judgements.
+Mostly because they were “safe”, in that they wouldn’t push me to take a look at my fear that was lying underneath my pride and my judgements of others.
 Once I broke from that cycle, things got a lot stranger before they got better.

-Breaking From the Cycles of Fear, Pride and Judgement
+Breaking From the Cycles of Fear, Pride & Judgement in Relationships

 Breaking that cycle was some of the most difficult work I’ve ever had to do.
-And most of the work I didn’t even realize I was doing until I felt as though I was in over my head.
+And I didn’t even realize I was doing the work until I felt I was in over my head.
 The first thing I needed to do was stop running from all of my relationships.
-Because relationships were where I would learn the most, about connection in healthy ways.
+Because relationships were where I would learn the most, about how to connect in healthy ways.

-I wasn’t able to stay locked in my room by myself, hoping to become a healthier version of myself.
-There’s only so much work we can do on our own before we need to start practicing what we’re learning.
-The old adage, “start and accept where you are,” is something that was true for me.
-I was running for so long, that I didn’t have the time to stop and accept where I had gotten myself.
-For me, it was a lonely place when I realized I had alienated myself from almost everybody I knew.
+I wasn’t able to stay locked in my room, by myself, hoping to become a healthier version of myself.
+There’s only so much work we can do on our own before we need to practice what we’re learning with others.
+The old adage, “start and accept where you are at”, is something that was true for me.
+I was running from others for so long that I didn’t have time to stop and see where I had gotten myself.
+It was a lonely place, when I realized I had alienated myself from almost everybody I knew and loved.

 Because in a way, feeling as though you don’t matter is arrogant.
 Not realizing that you have an affect on others is another version of being self-absorbed.
 But this isn’t as bad as it sounds.
 The intention, for me anyways, wasn’t to be arrogant, mean or dismissive.
 In a backwards way, I was being humble.
 I didn’t think I mattered, so I assumed nobody else was thinking about me.
 The intention wasn’t malicious, but the effects of how I was behaving were hurtful.
 And especially towards how I was treating myself.

 So, I began taking care of myself and my needs better.
 I started listening to myself again.
-Instead of doing what I thought I should be doing because of how I thought I was being judged by others, as I had when I was trying to emulate Jim Morrison.
-Now I was listening inwardly to what I wanted, what made me comfortable and happy.
-What brought me joy.
+Instead of doing what I thought I should, because I thought I was being judged by others.
+This was what I had been doing when I was trying to emulate Jim Morrison.
+Now I am listening inwardly.
+To what I want.
+What makes me comfortable and happy.
+What brings me joy.

 “Find What Feels Good”- Yoga with Adriene

-This was when I started doing yoga.
-I began with my sister years ago.
-Only I was very hung-over the first and only time I went to yoga in my twenties, and in front of the beaming sun to boot.
-It was not the experience it has turned into for me.
-I started again in my mid-thirties, and really took to it.
-I began at the YMCA, and then later at a few miscellaneous studios as well as on my own.
+When I started doing yoga, is also when I started listening inwardly.
+My yoga journey began with my sister years ago.
+Only I was hung-over the first and only time I went to yoga in my twenties.
+We practiced in front of the beaming sun filled window to boot.
+It was not the experience it has turned into for me now.
+I started yoga again in my mid-thirties and took to it almost immediately.
+I practiced at the YMCA first, then later at miscellaneous studios, as well as on my own.
 This is when I found Yoga With Adriene.

 Doing yoga with her videos helped me to reframe my relationship to and with my body.
-I hadn’t really thought about how I treated myself before, but it wasn’t healthy, that’s for sure.
-I was eating whatever I felt like, whenever I felt like it, drinking close to my daily caloric calories for the day in alcohol and led a very sedentary lifestyle which mostly consisted of playing video games among other addictions.
+I hadn’t really given much thought to how I treated my physical self before.
+But it wasn’t healthy relationship, that’s for sure.
+I was eating whatever I felt like, whenever I felt like it.
+Drinking close to my daily caloric calories for the day in alcohol while leading a very sedentary lifestyle.
+Which mostly consisted of me playing video games among various other addictions.

-Adriene had such a positive attitude, while encouraging her audience to “find what feels good” by practicing some self-care through exercise, that I found it enjoyable to flow through the assinas.
+Adriene had such a positive attitude while encouraging her audience to, “find what feels good”.
+This mean by practicing some self-care through exercise.
+Something that I found enjoyable, to flow through the asanas.
 Much the ways I had enjoyed it when I was practicing at the YMCA.
 With the dim lights and LED candles, it felt like an intimate experience.
-Sort of the way I feel when I listen to D’angelo, only less sexy : )
+Sort of the way I feel when I listen to D’Angelo, only less sexy : )

 So if you’ve found yourself in a similar place to the one I’ve described, do not lose hope.
 You are not alone.
-The path isn’t always easy, but finding help from others, accepting where you are and practicing a little self-care goes a long way.
-Finding role-models, especially when you’ve had little to no guidance along the way has been a huge resources for me.
-I have a photo of both Adriene from Yoga with Adriene, and Dana from Minimalist Baker, on my phone as inspiration.
-And speaking of resources, head on over to my Resources Page for more inspiration.
+The path isn’t always easy, but finding help from others, accepting where you are and practicing a little self-care will go a long way to bringing some comfort into your life.
+Finding role-models like Adriene and Dana, especially when you’ve had little to no guidance along the way has been a huge resources for me.
+I have a photo of both Adriene from Yoga with Adriene, and Dana Schultz from Minimalist Baker on my phone for inspiration and guidance.
+And speaking of resources, head on over to my Community Page for more inspiration.